Spring Lake State Fish and Wildlife Area

 Spring Lake State Fish and Wildlife Area is an Illinois state park on 2032 acre in Tazewell County, Illinois, United States.

+Description

 The state park is centered on Spring Lake, an 8.5 mi long alluvial lake that lies parallel to the Illinois River.
-The lakebed lies by the foot of the river's sandstone bluff in an abandoned bed of the river.
-It is a shallow lake that is no more than 10 ft deep.
+The lakebed lies by the foot of the river's sandstone bluff in an abandoned bed of the river, also known as a meander scar.
+It is a shallow lake that is no more than 10 ft deep and an average depth of 2.9 ft.

 The lake, located in the southwestern corner of Tazewell County, has been extensively altered by dikes built in the 1900s (decade) and the 1950s.
 The second dike system was built around both old Spring Lake and a second, smaller lake, Saiwell Lake, and caused the two lakes to almost merge into each other.
 The two lakes are now only separated by a spur dike, and both lakes are now called halves of modern Spring Lake.

 The nearest major town is Manito, Illinois.

+Flora

+Spring Lake has over 17 different species of aquatic vegetation, including Eurasian milfoil (invasive to Illinois), lily, and lotus.
+"The tremendous spring recharge from the bed of the lake amounts to 52 acre feet a day, creating very cold water temperatures under the insulating layer of vegetation for the majority of the summer months.
+This is a unique situation and only occurs in Spring Lake within the State of Illinois."

+The site is one of the few remaining upland pine forests that still exist along the Illinois River.
+There is also oak-hickory woodland.